-At the end of the fiscal year 2017-18, the MRC's total outstanding debt was \$2,329,892.
-This includes a \$1,995,000 balance advanced from the City of Madras.
+At the end of the fiscal year 2019-20, the MRC's total outstanding debt was \$2,564,892.
+This includes a \$1,770,000 balance advanced from the City of Madras.
 On October 19, 2017 the 2017 Bond Refinancing of the 2011B Series and 2012B Series bonds was completed.
 A total of \$3,145,000 was refinanced resulting in \$252,698.03 in net present value savings.
 The Madras Redevelopment Commission portion of that savings is \$21,954.84.
 The partnership between the City of Madras and the Madras Redevelopment Commission made the original financing possible and continued to be strengthened through the completion of this savings opportunity.

-The remaining debt of \$334,892 represents draws from a line of credit.
-The line of credit has an available limit of \$1,000,000, issue date of 5/15/2015 and maturing on 3/31/2018; this is an annual renewal and review by the lending institution, currently First Interstate Bank.
-This is part of the current strategic plan in which the MRC will use the line of credit to fund projects until the balance necessitates a larger bond issuance.
+The remaining debt of \$794,892 represents draws from a line of credit.
+The line of credit has an available limit of \$1,500,000.
+A separate line of credit was established for the Housing District in the amount of \$500,000.
+During FY 2019-20, \$100,000 was drawn on this line of credit.
+Both of these line of credit have an annual renewal and review by the lending institution, currently First Interstate Bank This is part of the current strategic plan in which the MRC will use the line of credit to fund projects until the balance necessitates a larger bond issuance.